sqlxpert/stay-stopped-aws-rds-aurora/README.md

 AWS starts RDS and Aurora databases that have been stopped for 7 days, but we need a faster mechanism for realistic, end-to-end testing.
-When you temporarily change `Test` to `true` in CloudFormation, Stay Stoped:
+When you temporarily change `Test` to `true` in CloudFormation, Stay Stopped:

 - Responds to user-initiated, non-forced database starts:
   [RDS-EVENT-0088](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.instance)